 Android Auto began as Google’s answer to Apple’s CarPlay: in-car entertainment software that would play nicely with your phone.
 It provided seamless access to car-optimized apps like Google Play Music, Maps, Pandora, and useful real-time information like traffic incidents and weather.
 Since Android Auto’s launch nearly a year ago, though, it has been relegated to expensive new cars.
 But all that changed on Monday when Google announced a major update for Android Auto, version 2.0, that enables the in-car entertainment system on supported Android devices and tablets.

 It is a boon for folks with older rides.
-Previously, you could only get Android Auto in one of two expensive ways: buying a new car that had it built into the factory stereo, or buying and installing a pricey head unit yourself. “[We] know there are millions of older cars on the road that are not compatible with Android Auto, and many don’t have a screen at all,” Gerhard Schobbe, Android Auto’s project manager, wrote in a blog post.
-“We wanted to bring the same connected experience to these drivers too.”
+Previously, you could only get Android Auto in one of two expensive ways: buying a new car that had it built into the factory stereo, or buying and installing a pricey head unit yourself. “[We] know there are millions of older cars on the road that are not compatible with Android Auto, and many don’t have a screen at all,” Gerhard Schobbe,

 The new Android Auto client, which supports phones running Android 5.0 or newer, provides access to much the same interface as the one on high-end head units.
 It is hardware agnostic, Google said, meaning it will work regardless of whether or not you have a certain car display or mount.
 It launches automatically when your phone is paired to your car via Bluetooth.
 It will include enhanced hands-free voice commands, which include improved accessing features in Google Maps, music, and messaging apps, that Google said will launch in the coming weeks.